-- Describe the overall project. - Give your instrument a name.
-Use it often. - It's great if the name obviously relates to your institution. - Justify: In your first paragraph, quote a report from a national body (e.g., NSF, national academies, etc) saying that this sort of project is important. - What will be the outcome if the proposal isn't funded? - Give a quick list of research projects. - Give a quick description of the instrument. - Provide a table of all projects, including how much of the resource they need, their funding and headcounts. - If the proposal has no unifying science theme, provide a list of themeless funded MRI grants.
+- Describe the overall project. - Give your project a name.
+Use it often. - It's great if the name obviously relates to your institution. - Justify: In your first paragraph, quote a report from a national body (e.g., NSF, national academies, etc) saying that this sort of project is important. - What will be the outcome if the proposal isn't funded? - Don't whine about how little your institution has or how old your current infrastructure is.
+That's not the NSF's problem. - Give a quick list of research projects. - Give a quick description of the equipment. - Provide a table of all projects, including how much of the resource they need, their funding and headcounts. - If the proposal has no unifying science theme, provide a list of themeless funded grants from past instances of the same program.